Meadowlarks a taste of the very best of backpacking life

 Age: 6th Grade On Trail: 1 day

-The Meadowlark unit was formerly the Swamprat unit, and it was renamed in 2002 after our beloved camp director Meadowlark.
+The Meadowlark unit was formerly the Swamprat unit.
+It was renamed in 2002 after our beloved camp director Meadowlark.